Nov 06 2024

 “What's great about these is they can be designed and trained on your brand, and you can have a look and feel and a style that carries your company's experience into that AI agent that your customers are working with,” NVIDIA’s Saunders says.

-Amazon Q Developer serves as a contextually aware agent that could help HR professionals understand the context for company policies and carry out a benefits eligibility workflow to identify which policies apply to certain employees, Sharma says.
+For example, Amazon Q Business has a contextually aware agent that can help HR professionals understand the context for company policies and carry out a benefits eligibility workflow to identify which policies apply to certain employees, Sharma says.

 “We are allowing our engineers to have more time to solve problems and invent on behalf of our customers, so they're doing more problem-solving work rather than undifferentiated work while still delivering at the speed and quality they want to maintain for their software,” Sharma says.